 Bus Tsumago to Nagiso Train Station

-The buses from Tsumago to Nagiso (the nearest train station) don’t go very often and cost 300 yen each.
+The buses from Tsumago to Nagiso station (the nearest train station) don’t go very often and cost 300 yen each.
 Or you can take a taxi for about 1000 yen.
 The bus takes about 10-15 minutes to get from Tsumago to Nagiso station.
 The latest times are posted in the Tsumago tourist information centre.
 From Nagiso JR Station you can reach other areas in Japan.

 Nagiso to Nagoya

-You can take a local train back to Nakutsugawa and then get an express back to Nagoya if you’re doing this as a day trip.
-There’s more detailed information on onward transport options on the Kiso Valley Guide from Japan Guide here.
+You can take a local train back to Nakatsugawa and then get an express back to Nagoya if you’re doing this as a day trip.
+Again this is all covered on the JR Pass – so make sure you get one!

 - Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation, and more.